-Here are some of the preferred letters for boys per decade:
+Here are some of the preferred letters for Korean boy names by decade:

-Another conspicuous change in naming boys is that letters with a masculine impression like ‘철(Cheol)’ or ‘혁(Hyuk)’ are no longer popular now as they were in the past.
-Rather, letters with no final consonants or just the consonant ‘ㄴ’ are frequently used since these letters are easy to pronounce and their sound gives a softer impression to others.
+A significant trend in Korean boy names is the declining popularity of letters with a strong masculine vibe like ‘철(Cheol)’ or ‘혁(Hyuk)’.
+Instead, letters without final consonants or just the consonant ‘ㄴ’ are frequently used since these letters are easy to pronounce and their sound gives a softer impression to others.

-In addition, there is a recent tendency that parents want to include a variety of letters that were not commonly used in the past.
-They do not want to include some popular letters for their boy names.
-Instead, they search for some letters that were rarely used in order to give their boy uniqueness in his name.
+In addition, there is a recent tendency of parents wanting to include a variety of letters that were not commonly used in the past.
+They often avoid common letters, opting for rarer ones to give their boys more unique names.

-Hence, men who were born in the 1950s have a similar pattern in their names like ‘영호’, ‘영철’, ‘영수’, etc., and quite a lot of boy names were concentrated to a few similar names.
-However, in recent times, you can find a range of unique names like ‘동휘’, ‘지훤’ or ‘서후’, and each name is shared by fewer boys nationwide than before.
+This shift is evident when comparing names of men born in the 1950s, which often followed a similar pattern like ‘영호’, ‘영철’, ‘영수’, etc., resulting in a concentration of similar names.
+In contrast, in recent times, you can find a range of unique names like ‘동휘’, ‘지훤’, or ‘서후’, and each name is shared by fewer boys nationwide than before.

-We have learned about a traditional Korean naming custom which is called Hangnyeol.
-Although there are fewer families that strictly follow the custom nowadays, quite a lot of families are still following it in any way they can.
+We have learned about a traditional Korean naming custom called Hangnyeol.
+While fewer families strictly follow the custom nowadays, quite a lot of families are still following it in any way they can.

 |1||Yi Jun (이준)||8.22|